 Level 1 Level 2 Level 3 Demonstrate knowledge and understanding of the principles of the management of construction projects.
 Apply your knowledge to the financial management of construction projects, including regular monitoring and reporting on cashflow and profitability.
 Monitor, report and advise on project cashflows and profitability.
 Evaluate and advise on the financial implications and appropriate management actions.
-Examples of knowledge comprised within this level are: Examples of activities and knowledge comprised within this level are: Examples of activities and knowledge comprised within this level are: Identifying and understanding the components that make up the cost of the project to the contractor Collecting of data for reports Carrying out cost to completion exercises Monitoring, analysing, reporting and advising at a senior level on project cashflows and profitability for internal use Understanding of the effect that the design and construction processes have on the cost Awareness of the techniques used to reconcile the cost against Income Preparing cashflows Preparing reports such as liability statements, cost to complete and cost value reconcilations Evaluating and advising on financial implications and appropriate management actions.
-Awareness of the techniques to financially manage sub-contractors and suppliers Applying value engineering processes Preparing and submitting cost data for in-house and/or external use in relation to Understanding the use of cashflows. areas such as cost of preliminaries, comparative cost of different construction techniques and taxation allowances.
+Examples of knowledge comprised within this level are: Examples of activities and knowledge comprised within this level are: Examples of activities and knowledge comprised within this level are: Identifying and understanding the components that make up the cost of the project to the contractor Collecting of data for reports Carrying out cost to completion exercises Monitoring, analysing, reporting and advising at a senior level on project cashflows and profitability for internal use Understanding of the effect that the design and construction processes have on the cost Preparing cashflows Preparing reports such as liability statements, cost to complete and cost value reconciliations.
+Evaluating and advising on financial implications and appropriate management actions.
+Awareness of the techniques used to reconcile the cost against income Applying value engineering processes Awareness of the techniques to financially manage sub-contractors and suppliers Preparing and submitting cost data for in-house and/or external use in relation to Understanding the use of cashflows. areas such as cost of preliminaries, comparative cost of different construction techniques and taxation allowances.